-The estimated calibration function is used to calculate the point-in-time PD which is subsequently mapped on the Montepaschi Group Master Scale; Each counterparty is assigned a PD level corresponding to its rating class.
+The anchor point represents the level of risk traditionally associated with the specific segment which the model is calibrated on.
+It is calculated on the basis of the long term default rate and qualitative considerations the analyst deems appropriate to introduce.
+The estimated calibration function is used to calculate the point-in-time PD which is subsequently mapped on the Montepaschi Group Master Scale; each counterparty is assigned a PD level corresponding to its rating class.

-LGD models
+LGD Models

-"New regulations for the prudential supervision of banks", is the long term average of realised losses, weighted by the number of counterparties and not by exposure.
+"New regulations for the prudential supervision of banks", is the long term average of realised losses, weighted by the number of counterpartes and not by exposure.
 The Group uses a work-out model based on historical evidence of sets of defaulting transactions with similar characteristics.
-The database used to estimate the parameter includes all balance-sheet and unsecured exposures relating to the banks within the scope of validation, that were classed as "non-performing" from 1995 to 2012, for which either the recovery process has terminated or, if still active, whose balance is zero or seniority exceeds 15 years.
+The database used to estimate the parameter includes all balancesheet and unsecured exposures relating to the banks within the scope of validation, that were classed as "non-performing" from 1997 to 2013, for which either the recovery process has terminated or, if still active, whose balance is zero or seniority exceeds 15 years.
 The relevant clusters for the estimates include the geographic area, type of customers, loans, exposures transitioning to a default state, guarantees and their percentage of coverage.